Writers Guild of America West

-The Writers Guild of America West (WGAW) is a labor union representing film, television, radio, and new media writers.
+The Writers Guild of America West (Note: Writers Guild of America, West until 2017.)
+(WGA West or WGAW) is a labor union representing film, television, radio, and new media writers.
 It was formed in 1954 from five organizations representing writers, including the Screen Writers Guild.
-It has around 20,000 members.
+It has around 14,000 total members as of 2026.

-The WGAW and the Writers Guild of America, East (WGAE), though independent entities, jointly brand themselves together as the Writers Guild of America (WGA), and cooperate on activities such as launching coordinated strike actions and administering the Writers Guild of America Awards.
-The WGAE is an affiliate of the International Affiliation of Writers Guilds.
+The WGAW and the Writers Guild of America East (WGAE), though independent entities, jointly brand themselves together as the Writers Guild of America (WGA), and cooperate on activities such as launching coordinated strike actions, and administering both the Writers Guild of America Awards and the WGA screenwriting credit system.
+Generally, members initially join the West Guild if they are west of the Mississippi River, and are not required to transfer between the two organizations if they relocate across the river.

 Governance

 The WGAW is governed by its membership.
 Elections for a board of directors are held annually by secret mail-in ballot.
 Half of the board is elected each year to a two-year term of office, and a board member may not serve more than four consecutive terms.
 In 2022 the officers are: